Karemelshimi/Cyclistic_Case_Study/README.md

   theme_minimal()
 ```
 ![Classic Bike Vs Electric Bike](https://github.com/Karemelshimi/Cyclistic_Case_Study/assets/153403784/ce1cdb83-1c50-436a-9329-72b67d3dbc00)
+### Ride Length

-### AVG Ride Length
+- #### AVG Ride Length

-Comparing members vs casual riders based ob=n their ride length to see what are their riding habits.
+Comparing members vs casual riders based on their ride length to see what are their riding habits.

 This visualization shows that the casual riders tend to spend more time riding as their avg rides exceed 22.5 minutes, members spend much less time as their avg rides length is shorter than 12.5 minutes.